 Factors Contributing to Posterior Position

-Posterior-babies can occur with no risk factors, but the following increase the chances:
+Babies can assume a posterior position with no risk factors, but the following increase the chances:

 - Sitting with legs crossed